-In a second stage, full proposals are evaluated remotely and independently by 4 "remote evaluators".
+The evaluation steps are the same for the two project types: First, full proposals are evaluated remotely and independently by 4 "remote evaluators".
 These can address questions to applicants who have the possibility to respond (rebuttal stage).

-In a third stage, each panel member is attributed the full proposals he/she was assigned to in the preproposal evaluation phase.
+In a second stage, each panel member is attributed a number of full proposals.
 He/she will take note of the 4 individual remote evaluations and the rebuttal for these proposals to compose a draft consensus evaluation report to be discussed in panel.
 A final ranking of proposals is produced by the panel along with the finalised consensus evaluation reports.